How To Become A Freelance Pattern Cutter

 Unless you have good contacts, to start off with, you will probably need to be open to do pretty much any type of freelance work.
 That often means learning on the job.

 This can be very time consuming, and reduce your hourly rate significantly to begin with.
-You dont have experienced colleagues to help provide the knowledge that you need.
+You dont have experienced colleagues around you to help provide the expert knowledge that you need.

 We at The London Pattern Cutter offer one-to-one Pattern cutting tuition to help provide you with this extra knowledge where needed.